angrybacon/doomsday-wiki/markdown/articles/2022/01/16/the-mindkiller-update.md

 :::

 The Doomsday package is at its weakest in these matchups.
-You don't have the tools to build the same kind of robust piles that other Doosmday decks can make.
+You don't have the tools to build the same kind of robust piles that other Doomsday decks can make.
 No :card[Cavern of Souls], no :card[Pact of Negation].
 Trade out the business spells to keep the deck threat-dense, and add a bit more protection.